 "While the specific details of the epigenetic code that regulates these changes has not been discovered, the fact that we have a possible explanation for the reversible and ever-changing characteristics for cancer progenitor cells is very exciting," said Sarkar.
 "Future epigenetics findings hold the key to develop drugs which could possibly kill cancer progenitor cells to reduce cancer relapse and drug-resistant cancer cells."

-Explore further: New epigenetic mechanisms for improved cancer therapy
+Explore further: BUSM researchers study epigenetic mechanisms of tumor metastasis for improved cancer therapy